Lam-Therk/Fit-Life_App/README.md

 # Fit Life App
-A sport app developed by the boys
+A fitness app developed by the boys